 When we revise, we deal with both Higher Order Concerns (HOCS) and Lower Order Concerns (LOCS).
 HOCS include things such as the thesis, organization, topic sentences, and the use of evidence.
 LOCS include things like grammar and syntax.
-At the Center for Writing, Learning, and Teaching (CWLT), we focus largely on HOCS.
+At the tutoring center (tutoring center), we focus largely on HOCS.
 After addressing the HOCS covered in this chapter, see Chapter 7 for a more in-depth overview of LOCS.